MJ Melendez Player Props: Royals vs. Red Sox

 MJ Melendez At The Plate

-- He has hit a home run in 8.6% of his games this year, and 2.1% of his chances at the plate.
+- He has hit a home run in 8.5% of his games this season, and 2.1% of his trips to the plate.

-- Melendez has driven home a run in 24 games this year (22.9%), including more than one RBI in 9.5% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.